 Charlton Athletic are the most affordable EFL club to watch in London, with our adult season tickets starting at just £285.
 In our Family Stand, U11 season tickets are free when an adult also buys a full season ticket.

 We know not everyone can afford to come to see and football matches on a regular basis, so we are trying to make it possible for as many as we can.
-Throughout the season, we try and run a range of promotional ticket deals: free tickets for local primary schools as part of our Schools Partnership Scheme, Kids for A Quid (where children pay £1 with a full paying adult) and Football For A Fiver (where all kids and adult tickets are just £5).
+Throughout the season, the club try and run a range of promotional ticket deals: Kids for A Quid (where children pay £1 with a full paying adult) and Football For A Fiver (where all kids and adult tickets are just £5).

 Please click here to purchase tickets online or call 03330 14 44 44 for more information and to purchase.

 Our FREE Family Activity Zone runs every Saturday matchday between 12.30pm - 2.30pm and is a great way for young fans and families to begin their matchdays.

 Located in the West Stand car park and Valley Central (opposite the club shop), there are lots of activities that take place to keep youngsters occupied - including FIFA battles on the Xbox, pool, table tennis, visits from the mascots Floyd and Harvey and an inflatable to test your football accuracy skills and prove that you could become a Charlton player one day.

 If an unaccompanied child requires assistance outside of the stadium, they are encouraged to make their way to our West Stand reception.

 If an unaccompanied child requires assistance once inside the stadium, they are advised to find their nearest steward who will assist with any issues.